 Small Vineyards, Lasting Impression

-The Barbers lease and control either particular blocks of grapes on larger vineyards or entire, smaller vineyards.
-All of their fruit is organically or sustainably farmed.
+The Barbers lease and farm smaller vineyards around Petaluma.
+All of their fruit is organically grown.
 They are believers in the single vineyard model of winemaking: that each wine should come from individual vineyard sites and express the uniqueness of that particular vineyard and soil.
 They do not blend their wines, and the name of each vineyard is printed on the label.

 Sonoma Mountain – Zinfandel

-East of Petaluma on Sonoma Mountain, the Sleeping Dog vineyard was planted by the renowned Michael Topolos in 1975.
-Topolos was always a bastion for organic viticulture, and his vineyard legacy lives on today.
+Planted in 1975, the Sleeping Dog vineyard is east of Petaluma on Sonoma Mountain at an elevation just under 2000 ft.
 It is an organic, dry farmed field blend vineyard with alicante bouschet and petite sirah planted alongside the zinfandel.
-Tucked away into a remote, east facing sight on a mountain slope, the vineyard benefits from its cool surroundings and volcanic/clay loam soils, yielding grapes of balance and finesse.
+Tucked away into a remote, east facing sight on a steep mountain slope, the vineyard is not easy to farm but benefits from its cool surroundings and volcanic/clay loam soils, yielding grapes of balance and finesse.

 Petaluma Gap – Pinot Gris